 44. A good multi-chemistry charger, like the SkyRC MC3000 or the ISDT C4 Evo, is required for safe external charging for both the IMR and INR types and the IFR type.

 45. Micro-Mark Pin Micro Connectors work the best for me.
 I would expect the Chanzon Round Pin Header Strip for Arduino to work equally as well.
+While these connectors worked okay, I never switched the battery cars around in three years.
+I now just solder the leads from the motor to the battery box in the battery car, while still using the insertion and removal of a single battery as the on/off switch.
 46. Local train shows, which are mostly swap shops with a few running train displays, can be a pleasant way to spend some time along with the chance of picking up a useful item or two at a discounted price and possibly meeting others with the same interests in your area.

 47. Product Reviews and product descriptions cannot be trusted.
 I wrote a 1-star review for Micro-Mark about how fragile the TICHY HAYES-BUILT BUMPER STOP SET was and how it could not be assembled without breaking it.
 I submitted the review, at the Micro-Mark Website, where I had purchased them, and they never published my review, nor any reviews by anyone else, for this product.
 I wrote a 1-star review for the Hxchen 3 x 1.5V AAA Series Connection Plastic Black Cylinder Battery Storage Holder Case Adapter Black - (5 Pcs), purchased through Amazon.
 They did not work, and to make matters worse, the company providing them sent the wrong part number.
 I included photos.
 Amazon has a lot, a whole lot, of the very same LiFePO4 10440 size 3.2V 500mAh batteries advertised.
 They are all the same unknown brand.
 It is physically and chemically impossible to manufacture this size and type of battery with a 500mAh capacity, as this size and type tops out at about 300mAh.
 A different brand, LABDIP Compatible for 8PCS IFR 3.2v 10440 LiFePo4 Rechargeable Battery 500mah, notes that it is a LiFe 3.2V, but the photo clearly shows a photo of 8 INR 3.7V 18650 size batteries.
 I purchased 3 IFR10440 300mAh 3.2V from Only Batteries, as they noted a reasonable capacity of 300mAh.
 After careful testing, over several days, they only had a usable capacity of just over 100mAh and proved to be unacceptable for this application.
 48. While I did use Ebay to purchase my IHC 2-8-0 Consolidation, trainz.com has been highly recommended when searching for deals on locomotives and rolling stock. * * * * * 49.
 A lot of rolling stock either has some type of "issue" or can be modified for better performance.
 The NMRA provides recommended weights, based on the length of the rolling stock, in each scale.
 Rolling stock does perform better when their recommended weights are used.
 Replacing the stock provided couplers with Kadee couplers, and using the Kadee height gauge, improves performance and allows for the magnetic uncoupling rolling stock.
 An NMRA-98-1 Standards Gauge HO is an invaluable tool for both rolling stock and track work.
 There is a whole section on My Website describing my rolling stock and the modifications and changes I made to get them running well.
 50. The Middleton & South Haven In my mind, the Middleton & South Haven is a point-to-point railroad with terminuses in Northville and South Haven and during operation sessions it is operated in that manner.
 In physical reality, it looks much differently.
 A "map" of the track plan that shows the cardinal directions, area or district names and spur designations.
 Besides acting as a point-to-point railroad in my mind, it has a lot of shunting possibilities.
 The track plan also allows for the continuous running of two, or three, trains at a time when visitors just might want to see my model railroad.
 51. Progress Can Move Slowly, Very Slowly!
 Everyday life has a lot to do with how much noticeable "work" gets completed on a model railroad layout.
 At times nothing seems to be getting done on the railroad.
 I have a link, in the table of contents, that notes just some of the things that impede my progress.
 52. Documenting, photographing, creating videos and preparing information to be shared takes a lot of preparation and time.
 53. Figuring out what state of charge to leave the cylindrical batteries in, for long term, safe storage, has been difficult. a.
 It has been empirically demonstrated that Lithium-Polymer pouch batteries, Lithium Cobalt Oxide (LCO), are best stored, for more than a day or two, at about 3.8V to extend their useful life.
 Also storing them at 3.7V to 3.8V lowers the amount of stored potential energy in the battery.